 Once you have your elf, give him or her a name and introduce them to your family.

-Some fun elf names include…
+Some O’ so much fun Elf on the Shelf names include…

 Jingle